wp-plugins/ag-custom-admin/readme.txt

 = Contact =
 If you are unable to login or you have any other problems, please check our [FAQ](http://wordpress.org/extend/plugins/ag-custom-admin/faq/) and [SUPPORT](http://wordpress.org/support/plugin/ag-custom-admin) page.

-For more information about the plugin please check [PLUGIN WEBSITE](http://agca.argonius.com/ag-custom-admin/) For more information about admin themes please check [THEMES WEBSITE](http://wordpressadminpanel.com/themes/home)
+For more information about the plugin please check [PLUGIN WEBSITE](http://agca.argonius.com/ag-custom-admin/) and for more information about admin themes please check [THEMES WEBSITE](http://wordpressadminpanel.com/themes/home)

 **Important**: AG Custom Admin should always be updated before updating WordPress.